Chemical synapse: Receptor binding

 Receptors on the opposite side of the synaptic gap bind neurotransmitter molecules.
 Receptors can respond in either of two general ways.
 First, the receptors may directly open ligand-gated ion channels in the postsynaptic cell membrane, causing ions to enter or exit the cell and changing the local transmembrane potential.
 The resulting change in voltage is called a postsynaptic potential.
 In general, the result is excitatory in the case of depolarizing currents, and inhibitory in the case of hyperpolarizing currents.
 Whether a synapse is excitatory or inhibitory depends on what type(s) of ion channel conduct the postsynaptic current(s), which in turn is a function of the type of receptors and neurotransmitter employed at the synapse.
 The second way a receptor can affect membrane potential is by modulating the production of chemical messengers inside the postsynaptic neuron.
 These second messengers can then amplify the inhibitory or excitatory response to neurotransmitters.

 Termination

-After a neurotransmitter molecule binds to a receptor molecule, it must be removed to allow for the postsynaptic membrane to continue to relay subsequent EPSPs and/or IPSPs.
+After a neurotransmitter molecule binds to a receptor molecule, it must be removed to allow for the postsynaptic membrane to continue to relay subsequent excitatory postsynaptic potentials (EPSP) and/or inhibitory postsynaptic potentials (IPSP).
 This removal can happen through one or more processes: